 Club requests to have cricket nets relocated, constructed or upgraded should contact Council prior to any works being undertaken.
 In some instances, planning permits may be required.
-Council will manage the installation of cricket nets to ensure they comply with the guidelines in the Merri-bek cricket practice net specification.
+Council will manage the installation of cricket nets to ensure they comply with the guidelines in the Moreland City Council Practice Cricket Net Specification.